 I. Academic-Related Violations

-A. Plagiarism – The intentional theft or unacknowledged use of another’s work or ideas.
-Plagiarism includes, but is not limited to: a) paraphrasing or summarizing another’s words or works without proper acknowledgement; b) using direct quotes of material without proper acknowledgment; or c) purchasing or using a paper or presentation written or produced by another person.
+A. Plagiarism – The intentional theft or unacknowledged use of work or ideas of another person or produced by artificial intelligence.
+Plagiarism includes, but is not limited to: a) paraphrasing or summarizing another’s words or works without proper acknowledgement; b) using direct quotes of material without proper acknowledgment; or c) purchasing or using a paper or presentation written or produced by another person or by artificial intelligence.
 If a student is uncertain about what constitutes plagiarism, he/she should discuss with the class instructor.

 C. Aiding Acts of Academic Dishonesty – Providing information to another student when it is known, or when there is a reasonable expectation of knowing, that the student intends to use the information for cheating or other deceptive purposes.